tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 A variety of techniques may be used to achieve this, but the end result will be that some packets may be mapped to specific resources and may receive different (e.g., better) service treatment than others.
-The mapping of network traffic to a specific NRP is indicated primarily by the SAS, and hence an adversary may be able to utilize resources allocated to a specific NRP by injecting packets carrying the same SAS field in their packets.
+The mapping of network traffic to a specific NRP is indicated primarily by the FAS, and hence an adversary may be able to utilize resources allocated to a specific NRP by injecting packets carrying the same FAS field in their packets.

 Such theft-of-service may become a denial-of-service attack when the modified or injected traffic depletes the resources available to forward legitimate